abhishek-kumar-code/Redfish_Public/README8010.md

 ---
-DocTitle: Scalable Platforms Management API Schema Readme
+DocTitle: Redfish API Schema Readme
-DocNumber: '8010'
+DocNumber: 'DSP8010'
 DocType: Readme
 DocVersion: '1.0.0'
 status: standard
-released: false
+released: true
 copyright: '2014-2015'
 ---

-# Foreword
+# Foreward

-The following files are part of the Redfish Scalable Platforms Management API ("Redfish") development effort
+The following files are part of the Redfish Scalable Platforms Management API ("Redfish") development effort:

-* Specification.md - this files is the main Redfish Scalable Platforms Management API Specification
+* DSP0226 - Redfish Specification - this file is the main Redfish Scalable Platforms Management API Specification.
-* Whitepaper.md - this is intended to be a non-normative document helping those new to Redfish understand how to interact with the Redfish service and understand common functions and tasks.
+* DSP2044 - Redfish Whitepaper - this is intended to be a non-normative document helping those new to Redfish understand how to interact with the Redfish service and understand common functions and tasks.
-* Readme2043.md - Mockup Readme.
-* Readme8010.md - this document.

-These other components are part of the Redfish Scalable Platforms Management API development effort
-* Mockup (DSP2043) - this is a mockup that can be used as sample of output from GETs from A Redfish service.
+* DSP02043 - Redfish Mockup - this is a mockup that can be used as sample of output from GETs from A Redfish service.
 Informative in nature, it was used to develop the schema.
 A person can set up an NGINX or similar server and configure it to output JSON format and then use this directory for demonstration purposes.
-* Schema (DSP8010) - this contains the Redfish Schema definitions.
+* DSP8010 - Redfish Schema - this contains the Redfish Schema definitions.
 These files are normative in nature and are normatively reference by the Redfish Specification.
 There are two Schema formats - CSDL (OData Common Schema Definition Language format which is in XML) and JSON Schema.
 These Schema defintions should be functionally equivalent, thus specifying the schema in two different languages.